Stuycs-K/final-project-09-shkolnik-simon-chau-brian/WORKLOG.md

 ### 5/24/2024

 Transformed my encoder into a decoder.
 Messed around with finding frequencies not using a numpy library.
 Then used a numpy library to then get the chosen frequencies that represent 0s(19000), and 1s(20000)

+### 5/25/2024

+Continued messing with Zxx array and figured out more about it.
+Was able to get bits although they seem to be in the wrong order so still working on understanding the array and on how to get the decoder to work.